wufan-tb/yolo_slowfast/readme.md

    python yolo_slowfast.py --input {path to your video}
    ```

-   The first time to execute this command may take some times to download the yolov5 code and it's weights file from torch.hub, keep your network connected.
+   The first time execute this command may take some times to download the yolov5 code and it's weights file from torch.hub, keep your network connection.

 ## References